 Shopify metrics in Weld

 Looking to optimize your Shopify reporting?
-With our Shopify connector and user-friendly SQL editor, supported by our AI assistant Ed, you can seamlessly integrate your Shopify data, whether it comes from different stores or all your other data sources.
+With our Shopify connector and user-friendly SQL editor for data Transform, supported by our AI assistant Ed, you can seamlessly integrate your Shopify data, whether it comes from different stores or all your other data sources.
 This enables you to create a holistic view of your business metrics, enhance your analytics, and make data-driven decisions with ease.
 In this post, we’ll walk you through setting up your Shopify metrics in Weld and show you how you can derive actionable insights from your data.

 Why use Weld for your Shopify metrics?